mau-mauricelim/dotfiles/README.md

 ### Automating the workflow of [🐳 Docker](#-docker-integration) + [🐧 WSL](#-wsl-integration)

-Build WSL custom distribution workflow
+Build WSL custom Distribution workflow

-1. Builds the docker image from example [Dockerfile](Dockerfile) and pushes it to Docker Hub
+1. Builds the docker image from Dockerfile and pushes it to Docker Hub
 2. Runs and export the docker container to a compressed tar.gz archive file
 3. Bundles the WSL install script with the installation archive file into an artifact for download